Release Date: March 23, 2021

 This story is a retelling of Peter Pan which takes place five years after Wendy and her brothers travel to Neverland.
 However, in this story, Wendy’s brothers never return – their whereabouts are unknown – and Wendy remembers nothing about her time in Neverland.
 The premise of this story was super intriguing to me, and I knew this was something I had to get my hands on this year.
 I love retellings, especially The Lunar Chronicles, and Heartless by Marissa Meyer, so I was excited for this one.

-Wendy was a pretty dull character for much of the novel, which definitely let me down a bit.
+Wendy was a bit of a dull character for much of the novel, which definitely let me down a bit.
 She went from a girl who believed and loved the idea of magic to a girl who was skeptical and not so willing to work with Peter Pan, but of course this is because she inevitably grew up.
-I liked Wendy’s best friend Jordan, but her character became less and less prevalent as the story progressed, which was kind of disappointing.
+I liked Wendy’s best friend Jordan, but her character became less and less prevalent as the story progressed, which was disappointing.
 I loved Wendy’s parents, and I felt like they really reflected the characters from the old film and book.
-Peter was quite fun as well, and definitely had the kid-like boyish presence he is so well-known for.
+Peter was quite fun as well, and definitely had the kid-like presence he is so well-known for.
 He was playful, silly, and down-to-earth, and had qualities which made him human and likeable.
-The characters were great, I just think some needed more substance and like-ability.
+The characters were great, I just think some needed more substance.

 This was an overall good book.
 It was not the best, but it had qualities I enjoyed.
 Unlike Cemetery Boys, this is not the kind of story that ends completely happy with all issues resolved and people happy, but I think that’s what made me like this more than Cemetery Boys, since it was more unpredictable.
 Be prepared to cry!
 For fans of Peter Pan or any fairytale retelling, definitely pick up this book!